vinliao/blog-next/content/about.md

 Hi, I'm Vin.

-I write essay and blog, which you can read [here.](/posts) I also have a [Twitter](https://twitter.com/broccoliao) account for writing down raw and unedited thoughts.
+I use this site to journal and write essay.
+I also use [Twitter](https://twitter.com/broccoliao) for writing down raw and unedited thoughts.

 Contact: vin@vinliao.com